leanprover-community/lt2021/index.md

 We will have a mix of shorter talks about work in progress, longer talks about more mature projects, and some open discussion/planning sessions.
+We will also have social time on [wonder.me](https://www.wonder.me/), [gather.town](https://gather.town/), or similar, before and after the sessions.

 More detailed scheduling information will appear in the following weeks.